 Smaller Kids – Reading Aloud

-With multilingual kids the age bracket in which reading aloud is wanted can be quite a bit longer than for monolingual kids.
+With multilingual kids, the age bracket in which reading aloud is wanted can be quite a bit longer than for monolingual kids.
 The reason, they are not equally strong in each language.
-Hence they will need some help for the not so strong language.
+Hence they will need some help with the not so strong language.
 No matter how many languages are spoken at home, one or many, reading aloud can be relished for a long time (the kids might even start reading to you)…and the cuddling up part is the best benefit!!

 - Don’t simply read the book, talk to them about what they think the book will be about before you start reading it.
-Talk to them what they think will happen after the book has finished.
+Talk to them about what they think will happen after the book has finished.

 - If they answer in the “wrong” language just repeat the sentence in the “other” language.

 - Find bilingual books, so you can easily jump from one language to the other.
 Maybe dad reads the book in one language and mom in the other.
 It is just much easier for the reader than having to translate in parallel.

 - For lack of bilingual books, many popular books have been published in a diversity of languages (hint: many libraries in the US will have the English and the Spanish edition)